alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 ### Monitoring

+We have several monitoring tools in place.

 ### Partners

 Our company, MediaSmart Mobile, has been in talks with many other companies to create partnerships.
+Some of them do not like it too much when they learn that so much of our infrastructure is custom-made, instead of marvelling at our inventive.

 ## Rational Arguments